My Testimony of Confession, Repentance, and Restitution

 3. Moses and Aaron in the matter of the rock and the waters of Meribah

 God disciplines us even after he forgives us.
 Never think you will offend God and then just say sorry and go away scot-free.
-There are consequences God will let you pass through to discipline you for dishonoring his name before people and disobeying him.
+There are consequences that God will let you pass through to discipline you for dishonoring his name before people and disobeying him.
+Much of the restitution one has to make is also very humbling and even sometimes embarrassing, working to instill in one a deep awareness of the horrible nature of sin.

-He disciplines us so that we may share his holiness if we are his sons.
-I suffered the consequences of my sins both while in sin and after repenting, and that’s why I fear God so much.
+God disciplines us so that we may share his holiness if we are his sons.
+I suffered the consequences of my sins both while in sin and after repentance.
+That’s why I fear God so much.

 “For when Your judgments come upon the earth, the people of the world learn righteousness.”
 Isaiah 26:9

-Remember there is a level of continued disobedience that God doesn’t forgive.
-This happened to King Saul (1 Samuel 16:1), to Korah and his group (Numbers 16:32), and to Ananias and Sapphira (Acts 5:1-11).
+Remember, there is a level of continued disobedience that God doesn’t forgive.
+This happened to King Saul (1 Samuel 16:1), to Korah and his co-conspirators against Moses (Numbers 16:32), and to Ananias and Sapphira (Acts 5:1-11).

-Therefore we should not presume on God’s love, grace, and mercy and refuse to repent for our sins.
-If we repent fully, God will forgive us, just as he forgave King David for his grave sins.
+Therefore, we should not presume on God’s love, grace, and mercy and refuse to repent and make restitution for our sins.
+If we repent fully and face the consequences for our sins boldly, God will forgive us, just as he forgave King David for his grave sins.
 But we must be honest and make things right with God and those we have wronged.

 Fear God and repent when he warns you; otherwise, he may withdraw his hand, and you perish forever.
 Flee from sin.
 It will shame you in the end.
 Let us fear God; he is not our equal.

-Subscribe below to join my email list and receive my posts and updates straight to your inbox.
+Subscribe below and join the hundreds of subscribers who receive regular, edifying teachings and updates from Mwendwa straight to their inbox!
 Never miss a thing!